JMarcan/the-most-profitable-months-airnbnb-seattle/README.md

 The questions I've raised follow my interest in Data-Driven Decisions, Digital Platforms and Sharing Economy.

+## Usage
+The repository contains AirNbN Seattle data so the Jupyter Notebook in the folder 'Code' can be directly executed to reproduce the results.

 ## Libraries used
 Python 3
 - pandas, matplotlib